liuqx315/Multiscale-pattern/doc/guide/source/c_interface/General.rst

   Bi-CGStab Krylov linear solver SPBCG;
 - ``arkode_sptfqmr.h``, which is used with the scaled, preconditioned TFQMR Krylov solver SPTFQMR.
+- ``arkode_spfgmr.h``, which is used with the scaled, preconditioned Flexible GMRES Krylov linear solver SPFGMR;
 - ``arkode_pcg.h``, which is used with the preconditioned conjugate gradient linear solver PCG;